 - Add the red wine and reduce until pan is almost dry, about 5 minutes.

-- Add the tomato or "nomato" sauce, the tomato paste or pumpkin puree, and the reserved pancetta as well as the optional peppers, if you are using them.
+- Add the "nomato" or or tomato sauce, the pumpkin puree or tomato paste, and the reserved pancetta or bacon as well as the optional peppers, if you are using them.

 - Lower heat to simmer and cook until thick and all flavors have mingled, about 1 hour.

-- Adjust seasonings to taste and add heavy cream or coconut milk just before serving.
+- Adjust seasonings to taste and add coconut milk just before serving.

 - Serve over squash noodles.